dougeby/IntuneDocs/intune/vpn-setting-configure-per-app.md

 ## Create a group for your VPN users

-Create or choose an existing group in Azure Active Directory (Azure AD) to contain the members who have access to the per-App VPN.
+Create or choose an existing group in Azure Active Directory (Azure AD) for the users or devices that will use per-app VPN.

 To create a new group, see [Add groups to organize users and devices](groups_add.md).